ShiyuLongDexai/twilloDemo/README.md

 2. go to http://24.5.178.236:8080/myapp
 follow the steps. input your phonenumber and a number between 0-5 to delay. p.s. please ask me if any questions, longlogn890204@gmail.com, tel:8572721118
+##Hot to run
+Run Java files as a maven project, and then update the configuration to connect to you database in root-context.xml file.
+Create a database with the name you use in the root-context file.
+Hibernate will automatically generate the table when runnning the server.
 ##Else
 Since time is limited, I don't do a lot front end javascript works, will do in the future if necessary.